Why Most Back Pain Remedies Don’t Work

 - Invasive options as a last resort (if neural symptoms are present and there is concern for the spine’s integrity) options like injections or even surgery are available.

 A well balanced treatment program typically provides pain relief while restoring spinal alignment, flexibility, muscle strength, and joint mobility.
 With these key components in mind, the traditional options are often missing a treatment that addresses all of these components at once.
 That’s where Chiropractic BioPhysics (CBP) becomes a game changer.
-CBP is a results-oriented, rigorously tested, science based Chiropractic approach designed to get to the true root of back pain: spinal misalignment.
+CBP is a results-oriented, rigorously tested, science based Chiropractic approach designed to get to the true root: spinal misalignment.

 Why You’re Not Getting the Results You Want